KohaILS/koha-manual-zh-cn/source/ILL_requests.rst

    -  Dependent on the backend used for the request you may be able to edit, add or delete some or all of the request metadata.
-For example, if the metdata has originated from a requestor using the FreeForm backend this may need to be edited, whereas metadata from an external recognised source such as BLDSS should not.
+For example, if the metadata has originated from a requester using the FreeForm backend this may need to be edited, whereas metadata from an external recognized source such as BLDSS should not.
 -  Display supplier metadata